thisarray/jsgame0/docs/template.md

-# Anatomy of the HTML template
+# Anatomy of the HTML Boilerplate

-jsgame0.js uses an HTML template to setup the structures it needs in the browser.
+[jsgame0.js](https://github.com/thisarray/jsgame0) uses an HTML boilerplate to setup the structures it needs in the browser.
-Below is an explanation of what each part of the template does.
+Below is an explanation of what each part does.

 ```html
 <!DOCTYPE html>